federicaprinzi/data_fetching_router/README.md

 React Router - 4
 Add three Links within the main App component and use them to navigate to all three routes.

+React Router -7
+Add an index route to the GithubUserList route that shows the "Add a user and select it" message.